 In June 2019, the Company entered into confidential settlement and release agreements with related parties.
 The first settlement agreement provides for payments totaling \$4,000,000.
-These settlement agreement provides for payments totaling \$2,000,000.
-These settlements have been recognized as other expense on the statement of operations, and as other current or other non-current liabilities on the consolidated balance sheet at December 31, 2019.
+The second settlement agreement provides for payments totaling \$2,000,000.
+These settlements have been recognized as other expense on the consolidated statements of operations, and as other current or other non-current liabilities on the consolidated balance sheets at December 31, 2019.
+The company made payments of \$1,630,952 and \$3,833,333 for the years ended December 31, 2020 and 2019, respectively.

 In December 2019, the Company entered into a confidential settlement and release agreement with a third party.

 The agreement provides for payments totaling \$2,075,000.
-This settlement has been recognized as other expense on the statement of operations, and as other current or other non-current liabilities on the consolidated balance sheet as of December 31, 2019.
+This settlement has been recognized as other expense on the consolidated statements of operations, and as other current or other non-current liabilities on the consolidated balance sheets as of December 31, 2019.
+This liability has been satisfied as of December 31, 2020.